hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 Record keys, or partition keys as Kinesis calls them, are Unicode strings, with a maximum length limit of 256 characters.
 The stream uses the MD5 hash function to map these strings to 128-bit integer values.
-The universe of these values is thus the [0 ..
-2^128) range.
+The range of these values is thus [0 ..
+2^128).
 Each Kinesis shard has a continuous chunk of this range assigned to it, called the shard's hash range.
 The stream assigns a record to a shard if the record's partition key hashes into the shard's range.

 In the Jet Kinesis source, we use similar logic for assigning shards to source instances.
 Each of our sources gets a part of the hash range